patrickrizzardi/docker-github-runner/README.md

 - `ORGANIZATION_NAME`: The name of the organization that the runner should be registered to.This is the same as the organization name in the URL of the organization's Github page.
 - `GITHUB_ACCESS`: The access token that the runner should use to authenticate with Github.
 This token should have the `repo` scope.
-- `DOCKER_GID`: (Optional) The GID of the `docker` group on the host machine.
-This is only necessary if you are using the `docker/build-push-action` action to build and push Docker images.

 ### Building and Running the container yourself using Docker Compose